CarlMelander/Parsley/README.md

    - Drag and drop Qualys Cloud Agent log files into the interface.

 2. **View Results**:
-   - The parsed log details, including timestamps and other key metrics, will be displayed dynamically.
+   - The parsed log details, including timestamps and other key metrics, these will be displayed dynamically on the left.

 3. **Modify Search Terms**:
    - Open `Search-Terms.yaml` in a text editor.